South Africa offers diverse regions and cultures and a variety of tour options.

 “Drinking good wine with good food in good company is one of life’s most civilized pleasures.” - Michael Broadbent

 The Boland really is a year-round destination for a South African tour.
 During the winter months, you can cozy up to the fireplace of a tasting room at a world-class wine estate, sip on full-bodied reds and relish delicious fare to complement the bouquet.
 Summer sees the jubilation of the harvest season, with a series of colorful festivals, fruit-picking and balmy weather.
-What may augment a trip to the winelands is visiting during such a festival, of which there are many throughout the year.
+What may augment a trip to the Winelands is visiting during such a festival, of which there are many throughout the year.

 The most significant summer events are the Stellenbosch Harvest Parade (end of January), Franschhoek Summer Wines (early February) and the Stellenbosch Wine Festival (end of February).
-These are your quintessential, straightforward winelands festivals, focused on the celebration of and an appreciation for the wineland’s finest many ambrosial cultivars and award-winning estates.
+These are your quintessential, straightforward Winelands festivals, focused on the celebration of and an appreciation for the Wineland’s finest many ambrosial cultivars and award-winning estates.

-While most of the key wine-oriented festivals and harvest parades occur in the summertime, autumn and winter see more niche festivals like the South African Cheese Festival (end of April), the Franschhoek Literary Festival (mid-May), the Bastille Day Festival in Franschhoek (mid-July) and the Winelands Chocolate Festival (end of August).
+While most of the key wine-oriented festivals and harvest parades occur in the summer, autumn and winter see more niche festivals like the South African Cheese Festival (end of April), the Franschhoek Literary Festival (mid-May), the Bastille Day Festival in Franschhoek (mid-July) and the Winelands Chocolate Festival (end of August).

 The South African Cheese Festival is hosted annually at the Sandringham Estate outside Stellenbosch during the last weekend of April.
 Not only can visitors can expect an extraordinary variety of locally produced cheeses, but also a sampling of the region’s finest wines, fresh fruit, homemade preserves and snacks.
 Beyond the gastronomic delights available, festive activities like a cheese-carving competition, demonstrations of tasty dishes made with cheese and alternative niche products and talented local musicians and bands.